For self-employed workers and business owners, this guides explains company tax in South Africa, including company tax rates and dividend taxes.

 - online banking

 - bank payments

-According to the South African tax law, the following charges can be deducted from taxable income as allowable business expenses:
+According to South African tax law, the following charges can be deducted from taxable income as allowable business expenses:

-- Business expenses: all outgoings that are incurred as part of running the business, including material and equipment costs, employee costs, administration costs, business rental costs, office supplies, travel, uniforms, wholesale purchase costs for goods resold, financial charges, utilities, legal fees, marketing and promotion.
+- Business expenses: all outgoings that are incurred as part of running the business, including material and equipment costs, employee costs, administration costs, business rental costs, office supplies, travel, uniforms, wholesale purchase costs for goods resold, financial charges, utilities, legal fees, marketing, and promotion.

 - Start-up expenses: expenditure incurred for business purposes in the period before the commencement of the first year of trade, provided these are expenses that would have qualified as deductible business expenses within the general operation of the business.

 - Net operating losses: any losses carried forward from previous years.